Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-freeze-header.md

 ## Test the add-in

 1. Open a Git bash window, or Node.JS-enabled system prompt, and navigate to the **Start** folder of the project.
-3. Run the command `npm run build` to transpile your ES6 source code to an earlier version of JavaScript that is supported by Internet Explorer (which is used under-the-hood by Excel to run Excel add-ins).
+2. Run the command `npm run build` to transpile your ES6 source code to an earlier version of JavaScript that is supported by Internet Explorer (which is used under-the-hood by Excel to run Excel add-ins).
-4. Run the command `npm start` to start a web server running on localhost.
+3. Run the command `npm start` to start a web server running on localhost.
-5. Sideload the add-in using one of the methods described in [Excel add-in quickstart that uses jQuery](excel-add-ins-get-started-jquery.md).
+4. Sideload the add-in using one of the methods described in [Excel add-in quickstart that uses jQuery](excel-add-ins-get-started-jquery.md).
-6. Click **Show Taskpane** on the **Home** menu.
+5. On the **Home** menu, choose **Show Taskpane**.
-7. Click the **Create Table** button in the taskpane.
+6. In the taskpane, choose **Create Table**.
-8. Click the **Freeze Header** button.
+7. Choose the **Freeze Header** button.
-9. Scroll the worksheet enough to to see that the table header remains visible at the top even when the higher rows scroll out of sight.
+8. Scroll the worksheet enough to to see that the table header remains visible at the top even when the higher rows scroll out of sight.

     ![Excel tutorial - Freeze Header](../../images/excel-tutorial-freeze-header.png)